-Moreover, FDA review of patents would be unlikely to speed approval and marketing of generic drugs in a meaningful way even if FDA were to decide not to list a patent, the innovator company could obtain an injunction against approval or marketing of the generic drug until the patent listing question is resolved.
+Moreover, FDA review of patents would be unlikely to speed approval and marketing of generic drugs in a meaningful way.
+Even if FDA were to decide not to list a patent, the innovator company could obtain an injunction against approval or marketing of the generic drug until the patent listing question is resolved.
 In such a case, FDA's review of the patents would have done nothing to speed approval of generic drugs.
 Patent reviews would lead to substantial litigation that will impose a new and substantial burden on FDA's Office of the Chief Counsel and Department of Justice litigation resources.
-Finally, the Agency does not have the resources or expertise to review patents and, even with additional funding, is unlikely to be able to obtain the expert resources to do so.
+Finally, the Agency does not have the resources or expertise to review patents.